 RocketDish RD-5G31-AC antenna at the top of 18 meter mast (click for more info)

-Antenna rotator is another must-have thing, with precise positioning (at least 1°).
-The antenna mast must be very well-verticalized in order to keep the same elevation angle in all directions.
-Very sharp beams may also require additional rotator for elevation angle alignment.
+Antenna rotator is another must-have thing, with precise positioning (1° recommended).
+The antenna mast should be well-verticalized in order to keep the same elevation angle in all directions.
 For instance, ⌀ 105 cm dish rated at 34 dBi peak gain on 5 GHz has a beamwidth of 3° for -3 dB (half-power).

 Wi-Fi DX targets & identification

 Almost all logged distant Wi-Fi networks are coming from external outdoor equipment (more than 99.9% of logged networks).
 One can find some wireless ISPs around that install their devices on highly elevated locations like chimneys, blocks of flats or dedicated lattice masts.
 The network location identification is possible using several online databases like Wigle.net or Google Geolocation API.
 It is also possible to identify the networks during an activity called wardriving (searching for Wi-Fi wireless networks).